By Rich Harvey, Founder & CEO propertybuyer

 Having a selection of schools in the area adds to the value of property for sale in the Northern Beaches and makes it a smart move for investors and popular with those who have families.

 Residents love the relaxed atmosphere of the northern beaches, largely owing to the surfing culture and choice of 32 beaches and 19 rockpools and ocean baths from Manly to Palm Beach.
-Each beach is unique and range from expansive to secluded and calm water to popular surfing locales.
+Each beach is unique and

 Locals love sporting and physical activities, as noted by a recent study which found that Sydney’s Lower North Shore and Beaches had the lowest obesity rate in Australia.
 Popular sports including cycling (particularly around the bends of Church Point and West Head), golf, tennis, running, hiking and a variety of water sports such as swimming, sailing, kayaking and kitesurfing.